James Cook: Cook as chief or deity

 Williams writes: "Much attention focused on the cultural and linguistic problems involved in the crude translation of the Hawaiian akua or Tahitian atua as 'god' in a Judaic/Christian sense.
 Greg Dening pointed out that in Polynesia akua/atua could refer to wooden statues, birds, sharks, chiefs and sorcerers.
 To incorporate a powerful visitor into this pantheon would not be surprising, ...")
-Cook's status as a ariki in much of Polynesia was due to his leadership role when making contact with indigenous people, the deference crew members displayed towards him, the power of the weapons he commanded, and the respect he gained by becoming ceremonial friends with local chiefs.
+Cook's status as an ariki in much of Polynesia was due to his leadership role when making contact with indigenous people, the deference crew members displayed towards him, the power of the weapons he commanded, and the respect he gained by becoming ceremonial friends with local chiefs.
 Ceremonial friendships typically involved Cook and a chief exchanging genealogies, names, and symbols of their status (for example, uniforms and weapons), by which their ancestries and mana (life force) would be merged.
 In Hawaii, Cook's status as an akua (the Hawaiian version of atua) derived partly from the time and manner of his arrival during his second visit in late 1778.
 Many Hawaiians thought Cook was an embodiment of the Polynesian god Lono.